Exploring the ChatGPT Revolution: Which BI and Analytics Vendors Are Riding the AI Wave?

 Look for platforms not only with prebuilt AI, but APIs for integration with external models.
 Microsoft, Google, and Snowflake have superior extensibility.

-Instead of rolling AI across all departments, apply it to a contained situation.
-Think: sales forecasting, customer churn prediction, or automated report stories.
+Instead of rolling AI across all departments, apply it to a contained scenario.
+Think: sales forecasting, customer churn prediction, or automated report narratives.

 Then, measure worth.
 Remember, generative AI is native to ambiguity—your job is to define success in human terms.